andrefrco/andrefrco.dev/content/about.md

 title: About
 ---

-André writes and operates software for a living.
-He has experience with high availability software development, observability and cloud computing.
+André develops and operates software for a living, with experience in high-availability systems, observability, and cloud computing.

-As a developer he found it difficult and curious to monitor applications, that's when he started to study platforms for monitoring distributed systems.
-This made him learn more about Cloud Computing, Operating Systems, Continuos Integration and Delivery.
-Today his work is dedicated to making software engineers have an easier life with more reliable systems.
+As a developer, he found monitoring applications both challenging and intriguing, which led him to explore platforms for distributed system observability.
+This journey deepened his knowledge of cloud computing, operating systems, and continuous integration/delivery.
+Today, his work focuses on helping software engineers build more reliable systems with ease.

-He lives in a town in southern Brazil.
-He loves traveling to experience different places and cultures.
-In his free time he enjoys playing padel tennis and mountain biking.
+He lives in southern Brazil and enjoys traveling to experience new places and cultures.
+In his free time, he plays padel tennis and goes mountain biking.

 For more information about him career and certifications, see [LinkedIn](https://www.linkedin.com/in/andrefrco/).
 Feel free to send messages with any questions, suggestions or any other topic.